beetbox/beets/docs/plugins/replaygain.rst

   Default: 89.
 - **r128**: A space separated list of formats that will use ``R128_`` tags with integer values instead of the common ``REPLAYGAIN_`` tags with floating point values.
-Requires the "bs1770gain" backend.
+Requires the "bs1770gain" or "r128gain" backend.
   Default: ``Opus``.

 These options only work with the "command" backend: